-However, they also changed over time, and horse is written today like the character on the far right-hand side (but you can still see the four legs at the bottom, and the long tail at the back!)
+However, they also changed over time, and "horse" is written today like the character on the far right-hand side of the image (but you can still see the four legs at the bottom, and the long tail at the back!)

-While no one is expecting you to also learn these ancient character forms, this guidebook explains many of these gradual shifts to the present so that you’ll be able to better understand the modern forms that you will be learning.
+While no one is expecting you to learn these ancient character forms, this guidebook explains many of these gradual shifts to the present so that you'll be able to better understand the modern forms that you will need to learn.

 You’ll see that Chinese characters do indeed have a predetermined design and that you too can easily learn to understand them.

 Remember how I said above that many characters share a small set of common parts?
-On a menu, these parts may indicate animals, so the characters for chicken, turkey, and pheasant would all have a part indicating “bird” within them.
-If you knew how to spot this “bird”, you would know right away that the menu item you’re looking at is a type of bird dish, probably without even having previously learned these characters.
+On a menu, these parts might indicate animals, so the characters for chicken, turkey, and pheasant would all have a part indicating "bird" within them.
+If you knew how to spot this "bird", you would know right away that the menu item you're looking at is a type of bird dish, and probably without even having ever seen these characters before either!

-The picture on the far left presents the character for eternal, or yǒng, and the picture on the right shows the order in which the strokes are written.
-If you want to write properly in Chinese, you’ll need to learn this skill for every character in the language.
+The character above is the character for eternal, or yǒng, and the picture on the right shows the order in which the strokes are written.
+If you want to write properly in Chinese, you'll need to learn this skill for every character in the language.

 Sound like a big task?
 Well, it isn't actually.
 And chinEASE shows you why.

-Chapter 7 goes into great detail about how, although they may not all look the same, all Chinese characters are written from top to bottom and from left to right.
-The character on the left here is no exception.
+Chapter 7 goes into great detail about how, although they may not all look the same, all Chinese characters are actually written from top to bottom and from left to right.
+The character above here is no exception.
 Just count the order of the strokes and see for yourself.

 Peek Inside the Guidebook